-- On the 2nd October 2020, an inception call was held with AECOM representatives and the Chairman of the NPSG to understand the aims of the group and confirm the brief. - On the 4th November 2020, AECOM representatives carried out a site walkover in Silkstone Parish in order to appreciate the local character and photograph the area. - On the 19th January 2021, AECOM shared a draft Design Code document with the NPSG. - On the 5th Fabruary 2021, an engagement meeting was held with the NPSG to review the draft document and allow local opinion to be captured and represented in the final document. - After capturing the feedback from the engagement meeting, AECOM issued the final Design Code on 23rd June 2021.
-New date needed?
+On 2nd October 2020, an inception call was held with AECOM representatives and the Chairman of the NPSG to understand the aims of the group and confirm the brief.

-Document Structure
+On 4th November 2020, AECOM representatives carried out a site walkover in Silkstone Parish in order to appreciate the local character and photograph the area.

-This Design Code document comprises of the following six sections:
+On 19th January 2021, AECOM shared a draft Design Code document with the NPSG.

-01 Introduction

-Outlining the background, purpose, process, study area and design code document structure.

-02 Planning Context

-Reviewing the planning policy context for development in Silkstone Parish.

-03 Place Assessment

-Provides an appreciation of physical influences which will be used to help inform the design codes

-04 Local Character

-A more focussed understanding of Silkstone Parish's built and natural landscape character is provided by undertaking a photographic survey to analyse key characteristics.

-05 Design Codes

-The design codes to be applied to future housing developments in the Neighbourhood Plan area are established.

-06 Next Steps

-Provides guidance on the next steps for the NPSG and potential future developers.
+On 5th February 2021, an engagement meeting was held with the NPSG to review the draft document and allow local opinion to be captured and represented in the final document.

+After capturing the feedback from the engagement meeting, AECOM issued the final Design Code on 23rd June 2021.
+Further revisions were subsequently made in Spring 2022 following comments from Barnsley Council.